 In the cooling mode, a heat pump operates exactly like a central air conditioner.
 The seasonal energy efficiency ratio (SEER) is analogous to the HSPF but tells you the seasonal cooling performance.

 Tips for Buying a New Heat Pump

-- Ground source heat pumps (GSHPs) are more efficient and less noisy than conventional air-source heat pumps.
+- Ground-source heat pumps (GSHPs)are more efficient and less noisythan air-source heat pumps.
 Though GSHPs are more expensive to install, the dramatic improvement in efficiency can yield attractive life cycle cost savings.
 However, the appropriateness of a GSHP depends on the size of your lot, the conditions of the subsoil and landscape, and sometimes the relative magnitudes of summer cooling and winter heating requirements.

-- Select a heat pump with an outdoor sound rating of 7.6 bels or lower.
+- Select a heat pump with an outdoor sound rating of 7.6 decibels or lower.
 The lower the value, the less noisy the outdoor unit.

-- If installing a heat pump in an existing home without an existing heat pump or air conditioner, ductwork may need to be enlarged.
+- Ductwork may need to be enlarged in some cases.
+If installing a new heat pump in a home without an existing heat pump or air conditioner, ductwork may need to be enlarged.
 Heat pump systems generally require larger duct sizes than other central heating systems.
-For proper heat pump operation, air flow should be 50 to 60 liters per second per kilowatt-hour or 400 to 500 cubic foot per minute per ton of cooling capacity.
+For proper heat pump operation, air flow should be 50 to 60 liters per second per kilowatt-hour or 400 to 500 cubic feet per minute per ton of cooling capacity.